plwt/PicoTempLED/README.md

 Pis tend to run 20C to 30C above room temp.

-So the safeest operating temperature is 40C
+So the safest operating temperature is 40C

+Compare room Pico against Pi internal temp

+Set light to blink when temperature of Pi triggers fan.